Vaccines are only effective as remedies if enough people take them – and persuading them to do just that will be a challenge

-With a Covid-19 vaccine around the corner, healthcare agencies are gearing up to battle misinformation and human nature in aid of a vast vaccination programme.
+Healthcare agencies are gearing up to battle misinformation and human nature in aid of a vast vaccination programme.
 WPP Health Practice, FCB Health Europe and Digitas Health share how they‘re aiming to harness social networks, influencers and traditional advertising tactics to get the job done.

-Today‘s news of an approved Covid-19 vaccine that could be rolled out as early as next week is undoubtedly welcome.
-But the work of vaccinating the world‘s population is just beginning.
 Vaccines are only effective as remedies if enough people take them – and persuading them to do just so poses a huge marketing challenge to pharmaceutical firms, medical providers and the healthcare agencies working with them.

 A recent study published in The Lancet found that declining confidence in vaccines has stymied inoculation efforts, and in some cases led to “surges“ in cases of vaccine-preventable diseases such as measles.
 Last year, the World Health Organisation (WHO) even named vaccine hesitancy as one of the top 10 threats to global health.